Web3Auth/web3auth-docs/src/pages/guides/openlogin-zkSync.md

 });
 ```

-Similarly you can create a withdrawal request to withdraw eth from zkSync rollup contracts to ethereum.
+Similarly you can create a withdrawal request to withdraw eth from zkSync account back to ethereum.

 ```js
    const withdraw = await syncWallet.withdrawFromSyncToEthereum({